Clarkcj12/YouTube-Plus/README.md

 /twitch When run sends the player that started the command a message with the Twitch Channel of the server.
 /youtube When run sends the player that started the command a message with the YouTube Channel of the server.
 /yt An alias of the above command.
+/beam When run sends the player that started the command a message with the Beam Channel of the Server

 #Configuration
 It is able to be configured with three fields.

 * Twitch: url to twitch channel of the servers
 * YTChannel: url to YouTube Channel of the servers
+* Beam: url to Beam Channel of the servers
 * Prefix: Be able to change the prefix of the broadcast.

 #Permission Nodes